 Our first Bayesian model analyses revealed that lineages shared by migrants and residents showed the broadest geographical range (Figure 2, Table 1).
 Lineages shared by resident and any type of migrant species presented a geographical range almost 50% greater than that of lineages occurring only in resident species.
 More specifically, we observed distinct patterns of distribution for Plasmodium and Haemoproteus lineages.
 For Plasmodium linages shared by residents and migrants were also more spatially widespread, while for Haemoproteus no difference in geographical range was observed between lineages found in residents only and those shared by residents and migrants (Figure S1, Figure S2, Table S2 and Table S3).

 Our next Bayesian model analysed the relationship between local number of infected birds and the proportion of migratory bird individuals in the local avian community.
-We observed no correlation between the relative occurrence of migrants and number of infected hosts (Figure S3, Table S4).
-However, when we repeated the analysis separately for only Plasmodium or Haemoproteus lineages, we observed negative and positive relationships between the number of infections per locality and local proportion of migrants in an area, respectively (Figure 3, Table 2 and 3).
+We observed no relation between the relative occurrence of migrants and number of infected hosts (Figure S3, Table S4).
+However, when we repeated the analysis separately for only Plasmodium or Haemoproteus lineages, we observed negative and positive relationships, respectively, between the number of infections per locality and local proportion of migrants in an area (Figure 3, Table 2 and 3).
 Parasite richness had a significant positive association with the local number of infected birds, whether when considering all haemosporidian lineages (Table S4), or only Haemoproteus lineages (Table 3).

 Our last Bayesian model examining the influence of migrants on parasite richness revealed a tendency for a negative effect of the proportion of individual migrants in the local community considering both haemosporidian genera together (Table 4, Figure 4).
 We observed also no relationship between the proportion of migratory species and parasite richness.
 Further, we observed no effect for the proportion of migratory bird individuals or species on local parasite richness for Plasmodium and Haemoproteus infections when the two genera were treated separately (Table S6 and S7).
-We observed positive effects on parasite richness of two other predictors in all models: local host richness and overall local prevalence.
+We observe positive effects on parasite richness of two other predictors in all models: local host richness and overall local prevalence.

 4. Discussion